Brussels on tenterhooks for long-awaited Zelensky visit

 Lete said it made sense that Zelensky’s first call abroad had been to Washington, given that his priority was to win the war and Biden was supplying the most arms.

-“Now as questions turn to other issues where the EU plays a bigger role like reconstruction, the timing seems to be more right to come to Brussels,” he said.
+“Now as questions turn to other issues where the EU plays a bigger role like reconstruction, the timing seems to be more right to come to Brussels,” he said.-AFP

 Comments